neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

     ![image](../media/str9.png)

-4. Type a name for your new container.
+4. Enter `azblobcs` as the name for your new container.
 The container name must be lowercase, must start with a letter or number, and can include only letters, numbers, and the dash (-) character.
 For more information about container and blob names, see Naming and referencing containers, blobs, and metadata.
+    - Container Name: `azblobcs`

 5. Set the level of public access to the container.
 The default level is Private (no anonymous access).